 - Method 2: Net income ÷ Average assets for the period = Return on assets

-Method 1.
-As described above, Method 1 requires that you calculate net profit margin and asset turnover first before you can calculate ROA.
+Method 1 requires you to calculate net profit margin and asset turnover before you can calculate ROA.
 In most of your analyses, you will have already calculated these figures by the time you get around to ROA.
-For illustrative purposes, this example will go through the entire process using Johnson Controls as the sample business.
+This example will go through the entire process using Johnson Controls as the sample business.

-Is a 4.75 percent ROA good for Johnson Controls?
-A little research shows that the average ROA for Johnson’s industry is 1.5 percent.
-It appears Johnson’s management is doing a much better job than its competitors.
+The average ROA for the industry Johnson Controls operates in is 1.5%, so the 4.75% ROA for Johnson Controls suggests its management is doing a much better job than its competitors.
 This should be welcome news to investors.

 |Period Ending||Sep 30, 2017||Sep 30, 2016||Sep 30, 2015|